FDA panel recommends COVID-19 vaccine for ages 5-11

-A key advisory panel on Tuesday recommended the Pfizer-BioNTech COVID-19 shots for emergency use in children ages 5 to 11, setting the stage for shots to become available to 28 million children by early November and fueling debate over the risks and rewards of vaccinating an age group that’s accounted for 0.01% of COVID-19 deaths in America.
+A key advisory panel on Tuesday recommended the Pfizer-BioNTech COVID-19 shots for emergency use in children ages 5 to 11, setting the stage for shots to become available to 28 million children by early November and fueling debate over the risks and rewards of vaccinating an age group that has accounted for 0.01% of COVID-19 deaths in America.

-Advisers to the Food and Drug Administration voted 17-0, with one abstention, in support of the vaccines after grilling Pfizer on its data and hearing an earful from skeptics who said green-lighting the vaccine would usher in school mandates and take away parental choice.
+Advisers to the Food and Drug Administration voted 17-0, with one abstention, in support of the vaccines after questioning Pfizer about its data and hearing an earful from skeptics who said greenlighting the vaccine would usher in school mandates and take away parental choice.

-Panel members said mandates would be decided by others but wondered aloud how badly most children needed the shots.
+Panel members said others would decide mandates but wondered how badly most children needed the shots.

-In the end, they said they were confident the vaccines’ benefit against a range of health problems and societal disruptions from COVID-19 outweighed risks of serious side effects as the world tries to coexist with the virus.
+In the end, they said they were confident that the vaccine’s benefit against health problems and societal disruptions from COVID-19 outweighed the risks of serious side effects.

 “We’re going to have to find a way to live with it, and I think the vaccines kind of give us a way to do that,” said adviser Jeannette Lee, a professor of biostatistics at the University of Arkansas for Medical Sciences.

-Some parents and pediatric advocates told the panel they’re sick of worrying about their children’s exposure at schools, restaurants or planes and look forward to vaccinating them.
+Some parents and pediatric advocates told the panel that they are tired of worrying about children’s exposure to the coronavirus at schools and restaurants and on airplanes and look forward to vaccinating them.

-Vocal opponents told the advisers to “hold the line” against extending Pfizer’s emergency use authorization (EUA) to an age group that’s accounted for only 94 of the 737,000 pandemic deaths in the U.S.
+Vocal opponents told the advisers to “hold the line” against extending Pfizer’s emergency use authorization to an age group that has accounted for only 94 of the 737,000 COVID-19 deaths in the U.S.

 “Expanding the EUA to children is unnecessary, premature and will do more harm than good,” said Josh Guetzkow, a senior lecturer at the Hebrew University of Jerusalem.
 “There is no emergency for children, especially healthy ones whose risk of severe illness or death is almost nil.”

-Federal officials said children haven’t been spared hospitalization due to COVID-19 or related syndromes and that widespread vaccination might reduce community spread or avoid disruption to school and social routines.
+Federal officials said children haven’t been spared hospitalization because of COVID-19 or related syndromes and that widespread vaccination might reduce community spread or avoid disruption to school and social routines.

-Advisers did note that many children have already been infected and didn’t know it, so they have some level of immunity.
+Advisers did note that many children have already been infected and don’t know it, so they have some level of immunity.

-The prevalence of prior infection could be as high as 40% in some places, according to studies, though officials said they didn’t know whether protection would be as robust as the vaccine-induced immunity.
+The prevalence of prior infection could be as high as 40% in some places, according to studies, though officials said they don’t know whether protection would be as robust as vaccine-induced immunity.

-Some advisers grumbled they were put in a tight spot by the lack of flexibility in the voting question, which asks them to determine whether the benefits outweigh the risks for the age group.
+Some advisers grumbled that they were put in a tight spot by the lack of flexibility on voting whether the benefits outweigh the risks for the age group.

-“I’m torn, on one hand, we know many mothers and fathers and parents are eager to administer this vaccine to children because they’re so frightened, perhaps overly so,” said Dr. H. Cody Meissner, chief of pediatric infectious diseases at Tufts University School of Medicine, who voted yes.
+“I’m torn.
+On one hand, we know many mothers and fathers and parents are eager to administer this vaccine to children because they’re so frightened, perhaps overly so,” said Dr. H. Cody Meissner, chief of pediatric infectious diseases at Tufts University School of Medicine.
+He voted for the recommendation.

 “On the other hand, we saw that approximately 68% of the children that were hospitalized with COVID-19 have underlying comorbidities, which means about 32% do not.
 And then if we were to take 40% of that group that may have immunity already, we’re getting down to a very small percent of otherwise healthy 5- to 11-year-old children who might derive some benefit.
 And we simply don’t know what the side effects are going to be,” he said.